brunopc-net/Precog/README.md

 Here's the alerts displayed in the advice section:

-### Air quality (AQI-US) 🏭
+### 🏭 Air quality (AQI-US)

 You can read about Air Quality Index (U.S.) [here](https://www.airnow.gov/aqi/aqi-basics/).
-I choose to not use tmaroon AIQ color for consistency with the other alerts and to make the app more intuitive.
-I also choose to use the purple alert level 🟣 for AQI > 250 to have the same range between each AQI Index levels.
+I choose to not use maroon AIQ color for consistency with the other alerts and to make the app more intuitive.

 🟢 **0-50** <br/>
 No alert<br/>